AlexWang1987/promisify-fs/README.md

 # promisify-fs
-This is a 'fs' promising wrapper for file operations which contains various fs-related common tasks. it will make your code more concise and neat.
+This is a 'fs' promising wrapper for file operations which contains various fs-related common tasks. it will make your code more concise, neat and efficient.

-`promisify-fs` aims to make file operation more intuitive. in addition, to make code more concise and neat.
+`promisify-fs` aims to make file operation more intuitive.
+In addition, to make code more concise and neat.
 All methods are constructed by following promising way.

 # Usage
 ```javascript